Co-Parenting Class (Divorcing Parents)

 What is taught in the Seminar?

-The Parenting Plan Law requires (at a minimum) that the Seminars “educate parents concerning how to protect and enhance the child’s emotional development and informing the parents regarding the legal process.
-The seminar shall also include a discussion of alternative dispute resolution, marriage counseling, the judicial process, and common perpetrator attitudes and conduct involving domestic violence.”
+The Parenting Plan Law requires (at a minimum) that the Seminars educate parents concerning how to protect and enhance the child’s emotional development and inform the parents regarding the legal process.
+The seminar shall also include a discussion of alternative dispute resolution, marriage counseling, the judicial process, and common perpetrator attitudes and conduct involving domestic violence.
+We teach the (ACE's), Adverse Childhood Experiences as it relates to trauma.
 Parenting Education Seminars may also cover other topics related to divorce and its effect on a family.

 How long is the Seminar?